MewsSystems/developers/jobs/DataScience/Readme.md

 ------------

-There are three scenarios that you should provide solutions for:
+There are two scenarios that you should provide solutions for:

-In the first scenario, this task is assigned to you by a tech lead, he already commented on the task that he needed a one-time ad-hoc analysis.
+In the first scenario, the task above with all three points is assigned to you by a tech lead, he already commented on the task that he needed a one-time ad-hoc analysis.
 For the purpose of this interview task, use SQL.

-In the second scenario, this task is assigned to you by a product manager who wants you to build a report so that she can keep track of the situation and it's easy for her to check the answers.
+In the second scenario, the task is assigned to you by a product manager who wants you to build a report so that she can keep track of the situation and it's easy for her to check the answers for all three points.
 Also she mentioned she'll have few more questions later.
 For the purpose of this interview task, we prefer you use Power BI.
 You may also use Excel, jupyter notebook, or similar tool.

-In the third scenario, we want to motivate our hotels to promote online checkin and we want to give them some hard data.
+As a bonus assignment, we want to motivate our hotels to promote online checkin and we want to give them some hard data.
 Look at the data and your analysis again and estimate what would be the impact on total room revenue if the overall usage of online checkin doubled.

 Include the comments to present your solution and send it to vojta@mews.com.